What is Schizophrenia?

 The signs and symptoms are often difficult to distinguish from other similar mental disorders.

 How to tell if someone you know has schizophrenia?

 There are many indications shown by individuals who have schizophrenia.

 These signs are difficult to recognize in teenagers.
-A few symptoms of schizophrenia include:
+A few symptoms include: